ahealy19/F-IDE-2016/readme.md

 #### `barchart2.py`
 Renders `barcharts2.pdf` to the `paper` folder.
 Similar to `make_fig1.py` but reads from `data_for_second_barchart.csv` and includes theoretical strategies and Where4 results (result of choosing the __first__ solver in each ranking).

+#### `plot_second_linegraph.py`
+The cumulative time taken for the three theoretical strategies and Where to find an answer to the goals in the test dataset.
+Uses data stored in `data_for_second_linegraph.csv` - particularly important for the time-consuming 'Random' cacluations.
+Renders `line_graph_eval_provers.pdf` to the `paper` folder.
+Also prints the average times File/Theory/Goal times used in Table 3.